toyplot.coordinates module

 Fill multiple regions separated by curves.

-• b, c (a,) – If a, b, and c are provided, they specify the X coordinates, bottom coordinates, and top coordinates of the region respectively.
+c (array-like sets of coordinates) – If a, b, and c are provided, they specify the X coordinates, bottom coordinates, and top coordinates of the region respectively.
 If only a and b are provided, they specify the X coordinates and top coordinates, with the bottom coordinates lying on the X axis.
 If only a is provided, it specifies the top coordinates, with the bottom coordinates lying on the X axis and the X coordinates ranging from [0, N).

 mark